wp-plugins/blip-slideshow/readme.txt

 = Are there known issues? =

 Though MooTools is used in compatibility mode and will function with most Javascript frameworks including jQuery, it will break if script.aculo.us is loaded on your page, for example by [Lightbox 2](http://wordpress.org/extend/plugins/lightbox-2/).
-Use [Slimbox](http://wordpress.org/extend/plugins/search.php?q=slimbox) plugins instead.
+Use [Colorbox](http://wordpress.org/extend/plugins/search.php?q=colorbox) or [Slimbox](http://wordpress.org/extend/plugins/search.php?q=slimbox) plugins instead.

+Multiple slideshows hooked to a Slimbox can break when the Slimbox closes.
+If you require multiple slideshows per page with a Lightbox, use Colorbox instead.

 = What is Media RSS? =